 The Union Asbestos and Rubber Company, better known as Unarco, is a leading shopping cart manufacturer based out of Wagoner, Oklahoma.
-Although UNARCO doesn’t use any asbestos in its products anymore, its past use of the toxic mineral when the company was insulation manufacturer resulted in thousands of people developing life-threatening illnesses such as mesothelioma and asbestos-related lung cancer.
-Consequently, Unarco eventually filed for bankruptcy to help cover the increasing mesothelioma lawsuits and asbestos-related claims against it.
+Although UNARCO doesn’t use asbestos in its products anymore, its past association with the toxic substance left people with mesothelioma and other fatal illnesses.
+Unarco eventually filed for bankruptcy to help cover the increasing mesothelioma lawsuits and asbestos-related claims against it.

-In 1962, however, the company shifted its focus and began manufacturing and distributing commercial shopping carts.
-Its named was changed to Unarco Commercial products, and the company relocated from to Oklahoma.
+In 1962, the company shifted its focus and started manufacturing and distributing commercial shopping carts.
+Its named was changed to Unarco Commercial products and the company relocated from to Oklahoma.